List of The Disastrous Life of Saiki K. characters: PK Academy

 A self-proclaimed beautiful girl who is part of Saiki's class.
 She acts modest in public as that increases her appeal, but secretly loves the attention that is lavished upon her and all the favors that the guys are willing to do for her.
 She has the favor of the gods when it comes to events of chance.
 When Saiki does not treat her like a queen bee, and even ignores her, she becomes obsessed with making him react or show admiration, like saying "Oh wow" (おっふ, Offu) at her.
 She has a fan club called the Kokomins.
 In later chapters, it is revealed that her charisma and beauty does not affect guys who strongly love someone else (Kuniharu), those with pure eyes that view everyone equally (Hairo), or those who can see her true nature (Kusuo and his brother Kusuke).
 Her one weakness is with little kids such as Yūta who exhibit all three of those characteristics.
 In one of the chapters, it is shown she harbors a list of things that people should never say to her.
 Despite being wooed by guys like Metori Saiko that fit her ideal financial expectations, she develops feelings of love for Saiki.
 In the anime, she is typically coated in a golden glow.

-Her family name is based on the Japanese wasei-eigo term for telepathy.
+Her family name is based on the Japanese gairaigo term for telepathy.